oddbird/oddleventy/content/blog/2023/fastapi-path-operations-for-django-developers.md

 FastAPI.

 1. FastAPI path operations for Django Developers (this article)
-2. SQL Alchemy for Django Developers (coming soon)
+2. SQLAlchemy for Django Developers (coming soon)
 3. Testing a FastAPI application (coming soon)
 4. How to use FastAPI dependency injection everywhere (coming soon)